-During or shortly after your first midwife visit, you'll be offered a test for sickle cell and thalassaemia disorders.
+You'll be offered a screening test for sickle cell and thalassaemia disorders during or shortly after your first midwife visit.
 These conditions are sometimes referred to as haemoglobinopathies.

-A blood test is used to screen for these conditions.
+Results from your blood test and your answers to the Family Origin Questionnaire will be used to screen for these conditions.

-Why will I be screened for these conditions?
+Why will I be screened for sickle cell and thalassaemia?

 Sickle cell and thalassaemia are serious, inherited blood disorders that are passed on from parents to children through altered haemoglobin genes.
-They affect haemoglobin, a part of the blood that carries oxygen around the body.
+Haemoglobin is in red blood cells and carries oxygen around the body.

-People with certain types of sickle cell disorder:
+Sickle cell disease is a blood disorder.
+People with certain types of sickle cell disease:

 - can experience attacks of very severe pain